 Nepal is blessed, but brands are built — not bestowed.

 See: A Marketing Plan for Nepal Tea

 In 2018, Sushil Gautam published a master’s thesis on creating a national brand.
 Gautam’s work describes the task of nation-branding, place-branding, and city-branding as community efforts.
 The thoughtful 50-pages of research identified cultural events and festivals as the core brand value, but this work offers valuable advice to the tea industry.

-“Nation branding is a new field in branding that has a direct relation with tourism,” Gautam wrote, tourism provides a framework to foster a national brand for Nepal.
+“Nation branding is a new field in branding that has a direct relation with tourism,” Gautam wrote.
+According to Gautam, tourism provides a framework to foster a national brand for Nepal.
 Gautam explains that “Nation branding is a multi-faceted topic.
 It heavily deals with various dimensions such as the country’s natural resources, unique culture, people, history, landscape, etc.,.
 Among them, the people are the most important aspect because they are the brand ambassadors of the nation’s brand as well as bearers of both the positive and the negative brand image.”

 “The Nepal Tourism Board, the concerning authority for the tourism industry in Nepal, should consider the ‘6C approach’ described in this thesis,” Gautam wrote.
 The paper persuasively argues that investment in the local community is essential and that creativity, correlation, collaboration, and communication, lead to successful commercialization.

 “No matter how much money the NTB spends on advertisements promoting the mountains, if the local community is not welcoming, its effort goes in vain.
 No matter how beautifully the lake or river is advertised, if the local community does not conserve it, it will not last for long,” concludes Gautam.

 Implementing a locally-focused approach is directly applicable to tea.